berkkirtay/basicblockchain/README.md

 # Basic Blockchain Implementation

 A functional blockchain implementation in python.
+This library lets you initialize a blockchain and perform transactions between peers.
+This implementation uses the proof of work method to build new blocks.
+Transactions are signed with 2048 bit RSA key pair and every wallet user has a unique key pair.
 I will keep improving this library as I learn more about blockchain technology.
-In the time being, this implementation works locally (by saving and loading database files in the local folder).

 ### Current components:
-- Blockchain library
+- Blockchain implementation with user wallets
-- Test GUI
 - Blockchain validators and transaction signatures
 - P2P blockchain nodes (Still under development)
 - Basic export and import module for blockchain data
 - Blockchain based voting system and chat module
-- Basic web-api for wallet interface with transactions and chat.
+- Test GUI for basic wallet operations

 ## Basic Usage

-### Blockchain initialization and transaction between two user:
+### Transaction Between Two Peers in Blockchain:

 ```python
 # Imports